slashauth/demo-react/README.md

 ## Configuring this for yourself

 You can easily modify the token gates associated with your app to grant yourself roles with NFT contracts you control.
 Simply go to the `Token Gating` section within your app dashboard.

+## Minting tokens

+While we have an Oracle deployed in the Slashauth demo app (for instance, check [our fallback demo app](https://q8xh-ki6lvfbuutg0236abcf.demo.slashauth.xyz/)) which allows for minting, these endpoints are not hooked up in the [demo backend](https://www.github.com/slashauth/demo-backend).
+Thus, hitting the mint buttons will result in 404 errors until they are hooked up when running `npm run dev`.